 \section{Abstract}

-The optimization of quantum circuits can be hampered by a decay of average gradient amplitudes with the system size.
+The optimization of quantum circuits can be hampered by a decay of average gradient amplitudes with increasing system size.
 When the decay is exponential, this is called the barren plateau problem.
-Considering explicit circuit parametrizations (in terms of rotation angles), it has been shown in \emph{Arrasmith et al., Quantum Sci.\ Technol.\ 7, 045015 (2022)} that barren plateaus are equivalent to an exponential decay of the cost-function variance.
-We show that the issue becomes particularly simple in the (parametrization-free) Riemannian formulation of such optimization problems.
+Considering explicit circuit parametrizations (in terms of rotation angles), it has been shown in \emph{Arrasmith et al., Quantum Sci.\ Technol.\ 7, 045015 (2022)} that barren plateaus are equivalent to an exponential decay of the variance of cost-function differences.
+We show that the issue is particularly simple in the (parametrization-free) Riemannian formulation of such optimization problems and obtain a tighter bound for the cost-function variance.
 An elementary derivation shows that the single-gate variance of the cost function is \emph{strictly equal} to half the variance of the Riemannian single-gate gradient, where we sample variable gates according to the uniform Haar measure.
-The total variances of the cost function and its gradient are both bounded from above by the sum of single-gate variances and, conversely, bound single-gate variances from above.
+The total variances of the cost function and its gradient are then both bounded from above by the sum of single-gate variances and, conversely, bound single-gate variances from above.
 So, decays of gradients and cost-function variations go hand in hand, and barren plateau problems cannot be resolved by avoiding gradient-based in favor of gradient-free optimization methods.